Tag: worth

 “When a tree falls in the forest, does it make a sound?”

-That philosophical question is designed around the of a being.
-“Sound” being a human , the implication is that the tree wouldn’t make a sound, as there is no one around to .
+That philosophical question is designed around the presence of a human being.
+“Sound” being a human word, the implication is that the tree wouldn’t make a sound, as there is no one around to .
 From a purely scientific standpoint, of course, the tree makes a sound.
 We understand that even when we are not present, there still will be sound waves.
 The animals will certainly hear it and try to out of the way.

 Yesterday, when we read about the cedar, it was referring to the David line.
 In today’s passage, is refers to kings and leaders, just not the Davidic ones.
 The cultural awareness that the cedar represented royalty helps us understand that the cedar might be used in multiple contexts to represent the kingly leaders.

-The difference here is that the tree representing Assyria goes down and has no legacy.
+The difference here is that the tree representing Assyria goes down and has no .
 Yesterday, the Davidic cedar had a bough taken off and replanted.
 Here, there is no legacy.
-In fact, the land animals resting on it show that it is nothing more than dirt.
+In fact, the land animals resting on it show that it is worth nothing more than dirt.

 The tree, oddly enough, goes down not necessarily for Judah and Israel’s benefit, but to show Egypt who God is.
 Or perhaps we should say, remind Egypt who God is (reminding Judah and Israel, too).